nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it.
    Some example commands you can try:

     * `listcontact` : Lists all contacts.

     * `newcontact n/John Doe p/98765432` : Adds a contact named `John Doe` to the contact list.

     * `delete 3` : Deletes the 3rd event shown in the current list.

 1. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------

+[//]: # (Perhaps we could explain the difference between event and contact here?)

 ## Features